Member & Permit Holder Changes

 Life Membership

-Retiring members may qualify for life membership with APEGA if they have held active membership within Canada for at least 25 years, the last 10 years of which have been with APEGA.
-Life members pay a reduced rate of 25% of the full dues.
+Retiring members may qualify for life membership with APEGA if they have held active membership within Canada for at least 25 years, with the last 10 years with APEGA.
+Life members pay a permanently reduced rate of 25 per cent of the full dues.

-Life members pay permanently reduced dues and are also exempt from the CPD requirements.
-With Life Membership, members can keep their professional designation, although they will be non-practicing.
-They can also continue to use APEGA Member Benefits.
-Once their status is changed, they continue to be billed the reduced amount every year, and are not required to submit any other paperwork to maintain their status.
-They can request to resume practice if they decide to work again.
+Life members are also exempt from the Continuing Professional Development Program requirements and can keep their professional designation, although they will be non-practicing in Alberta.
+They can also continue to use APEGA member benefits.
+Once their status is changed they will be billed the reduced amount every year and must complete the annual declaration.
+They can request to resume practice if they decide to work again in Alberta.
 Should they decide to return to a practicing status, their membership dues would then increase to professional membership dues.

 Member-in-Training Reinstatement

-If you have voluntarily cancelled your registration as a Member in Training or it has been cancelled by APEGA due to non-payment of annual dues, you may be eligible to reinstate your membership.
-You can request to reinstate your Member in Training membership by submitting an MIT reinstatement form by email to: [email protected]
+If you have voluntarily cancelled your registration as a member-in-training (M.I.T.) or it has been cancelled by APEGA due to non-payment of annual dues, you may be eligible to reinstate your membership.
+You can request to reinstate your member-in-training membership by submitting an M.I.T. reinstatement form by email to [email protected]

-There is no time limit for reinstating your membership.
-However, there is an 8 year time limit (total) on being an active member-in-training with APEGA.
-Once 8 years of active membership has been reached, you are unable to reinstate or extend your status as an MIT.
-You might be eligible to submit an application to register as a Professional Member.
+There is an 8 year time limit (total) on being a member-in-training with APEGA.
+This date is calculated based on the original Date of Enrollment.
+Once 8 years of membership has been reached, you are unable to reinstate or extend your status as an M.I.T.
+Your M.I.T. status is thus expired.

 Permit Holders